 (a) Actual promote revenue and related expenses for the quarter, if any, are removed from the EBITDA amount for the quarter before annualizing, then the actual promote revenue and related expenses for the previous twelve months are added to the annualized number.
-For the three months ended March 31, 2014 and December 31, 2013, actual promote revenue, net of related expenses, for the previous twelve months was \$15.1 million.
+For the three months ended June 30, 2014 and March 31, 2014, actual promote revenue, net of related expenses, for the previous twelve months was \$31.5 million and \$15.1 million, respectively.